Tutorial: Configure hybrid Azure Active Directory join for managed domains

 Configure the local intranet settings for device registration

-To successfully complete hybrid Azure AD join of your Windows down-level devices in a managed domain that is using Password Hash Sync (PHS) or Pass Through Authentication (PTA) as your Azure AD cloud authentication method, you must also configure Seamless SSO.
+To successfully complete hybrid Azure AD join of your Windows downlevel devices in a managed domain that uses PHS or PTA as your Azure AD cloud authentication method, you must also configure seamless SSO.

-To register Windows down-level devices, organizations must install Microsoft Workplace Join for non-Windows 10 computers available on the Microsoft Download Center.
+To register Windows downlevel devices, organizations must install Microsoft Workplace Join for non-Windows 10 computers.
+Microsoft Workplace Join for non-Windows 10 computers is available in the Microsoft Download Center.

 The installer creates a scheduled task on the system that runs in the user context.
 The task is triggered when the user signs in to Windows.
-The task silently joins the device with Azure AD with the user credentials after authenticating with Azure AD.
+The task silently joins the device with Azure AD by using the user credentials after it authenticates with Azure AD.

 Verify the registration

-When using the Get-MSolDevice cmdlet to check the service details:
+When you use the Get-MSolDevice cmdlet to check the service details:

 - An object with the device ID that matches the ID on the Windows client must exist.

-- The value for Enabled must be True and DeviceTrustLevel must be Managed for devices that are used in Conditional Access.
+- For devices that are used in Conditional Access, the value for Enabled must be True and DeviceTrustLevel must be Managed.

 To check the service details: